aaronbrown1988/MD_workflow/Analysis/README_analysis.txt

 mkuiper@unimelb.edu.au

 #------------------------------------------------------------------------------

-The Analysis directory is desigend to be used at the completion of a run as a place to consolidate data and process the trajectory data.
+The /Analysis directory is desigend to be used at the completion of a run as a place to consolidate data and process the trajectory data.

 There are a number of sub_directories and scripts here to help you do this:
 #------------------------------------------------------------------------------

  /Data
  /temp_data_dir
  /Scripts